LexiFi/menhir/doc/new-rule-syntax-blog-post.md

 %token PLUS MINUS TIMES DIV LPAREN RPAREN EOL
 ```

-Based on this alphabet, I wish define the syntax of (and obtain a parser for)
+Based on this alphabet, I wish to define the syntax of (and obtain a parser for)
 arithmetic expressions.
 This exercise may seem old and tired, but let me try
 and see if I can add some new spice and style to it.
 In fact, let me do it
 twice, in two slightly different ways.